Research Programs

 INSIGHT logo

-INSIGHT Clinical Research Network, formerly known as the NYC-CDRN, offers users a large volume of robust, high-quality patient data including clinical, claims and social determinant data, along with support services to improve and streamline research in an effort to advance patient-centered research in New York City.
+INSIGHT Clinical Research Network, formerly known as the NYC-CDRN, offers users a large volume of robust, high-quality patient data including clinical, claims, health-related community measures and exposome data, along with support services to improve and streamline research in an effort to advance patient-centered research in New York City.
 INSIGHT has data on over 22 million patients, with 12 million unique patients eligible for trial enrollment.
 The project is a unique collaboration of more than 20 medical institutions and organizations.
 INSIGHT is currently funded by the Patient-Centered Outcomes Research Institute (PCORI).

 CHERISH logo